embEDUx/documentation/src/background/evaluation/buildserver-setuproutine.md

 order to find the right tool for the setup routine.

 As specified in the [RootFS
-evaluation](rootfs.md#conclusion), the RootFS buildroutine needs Gentoo portage.
+evaluation](rootfs.md#conclusion), the RootFS build routine needs Gentoo portage.
 Therefore, the Docker images for the buildserver components will be based on stage3 archives too.